VasiletsEight/paint-print/README.md

-# color-palette
+# output-palette

->JavaScript library for immutable color conversion in console
+>JavaScript library for immutable output conversion in console

 ## Install